MinKruger/calculator/README.md

-# calculator
+# Calculator
-Another non-professional project
+Another non-professional project for university;

+A Compound Interest Calculator.